laowantong/paroxython/README.md

 %load_ext paroxython
 ```

-And run it on a cell of Python code (line numbers added for clarity):
+This should print `"Paroxython 0.4.4 loaded."`.
+Run it on a cell of Python code (line numbers added for clarity):

 ```python
 1   %%paroxython